darwino/darwino-documentation/Preparing the Development Environment.md

 Maven Configuration
 -------------------

 Maven should be configured to point to the Darwino repository.
-See the following instructions: [local repository](Maven Settings).
+See the following instructions: [Setting Up Maven](Maven Settings).